anuelt2/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* In the case where the DNS server has to be accessed on a different subnet, the DNS query may be sent to the ISP's DNS server.
+If that domain's IP is not cached on the ISP's DNS server, the query will be forwarded to a recursive DNS resolver.
+* The DNS resolver first checks its cache for the domain IP address.
+If not present, it queries the root DNS nameserver.
+* The root DNS nameserver will provide the TLD nameservers for that domain.
+  Root nameserver does not hold IP addresses for any domains.
+* The resolver moves to query the provided TLD nameservers.
+The TLD nameserver provides the authoritative nameservers for that domain.
+* The resolver queries the authoritative nameserver, which resolves the domain name to its IP address.
+* The resolver caches the IP address for future DNS lookups and sends resolved IP address back.

 ARP process